aarnphm/morph/docs/content/SRS/SRS.md

 Rationale: For the past year, the need for efficient inference to run these language models has been top priorities for companies to deploy these models in production.
 Framework such as vLLM [@kwon2023efficient], lmdeploy [@2023lmdeploy] offers different trade-off for running efficient inference on server.
-Given `tinymorph` will offer a web interface, how should we evaluate given frameworks to use in conjunction with trained SAEs.
+Given `morph` will offer a web interface, how should we evaluate given frameworks to use in conjunction with trained SAEs.
 Additionally, for on-device inference, we must also investigate how one can run the models locally.